astral-sh/ruff/README.md

 pip install python-lsp-server python-lsp-ruff
 ```

-The LSP server can be used with any editor that supports the Language Server Protocol.
-For example,
+The LSP server can be used with any editor that supports the Language Server Protocol, including
+Neovim, Emacs, Sublime Text, etc.

-to use it with Neovim, you would add something like the following to your `init.lua`:
+For example, to use `python-lsp-ruff` with Neovim, add something like the following to your
+`init.lua`:

 ```lua
 require'lspconfig'.pylsp.setup {